arnavgarg1/arnavgarg1/README.md

 ### Hi there, I'm Arnav 👋
 ----

 I'm a Machine Learning Engineer at Predibase, working on large language models and distributed training.
-I’m passionate about open-source projects, especially in the field of AI and ML. 🚀
+I’m love working on open-source projects. 🚀

-I love working on [Ludwig](https://github.com/ludwig-ai/ludwig.git), an open-source toolbox for low-code/no-code deep learning.
+I maintain [Ludwig](https://github.com/ludwig-ai/ludwig.git), an open-source toolbox for low-code/no-code deep learning.

 Some of my recent work includes: